stevenroose/covenants.info/content/proposals/txhash.md

 transaction output, TXHASH allows the user to specify a range of individual bits of the spending transaction to be included in the transaction template.
-The added flexibility solves a range of difficulties that protocols face when using CTV (for example related to paying fees for the pre-specified transactions), but it also enables additional independent use-cases like equality checking of input and output values or scriptPubkeys.
+The added flexibility solves a range of difficulties that protocols face when using CTV (for example related to paying fees for the pre-specified transactions), but it also enables additional independent use cases like equality checking of input and output values or scriptPubkeys.